jdx/usage/README.md

   choices "bash" "zsh" "fish" # <shell> must be one of the choices }

-arg "-" # special arg that represents stdin, will set "$usage_stdin=1"

 arg "<file>" long_help="longer help for --help (as oppoosed to -h)"
 ```